Good customer service: 10 ways to deliver great customer service

 Your customers are comparing you to the best customer service experience they've ever had.

-What's more, 46 percent of customers say they have higher expectations from the companies they do business with this year vs. last.
+What's more, 46 percent of customers say they have higher expectations from the companies they do business with this year versus last.

-It's vital to be able to deliver exceptional customer service, every time.
+It's vital to deliver exceptional customer service, every time.